melezhik/sparrow/papers/rex.md

 [Rex](http://rexify.org) - is a server automation tool written on perl, using ssh rex allow you execute various commands on your server remotely.
 Well rex is able to do more ;), check out rex documentation!

-Sparrow is tool to install and run outthentic test suites - various tests to ensure your system works as expected.
+[Sparrow](https://github.com/melezhik/sparrow) is a tool to install and run outthentic test suites - various tests to ensure your system works as expected.
 Under the hood every sparrow plugin ( test suite ) - is small test case to run some system commands and verify/analyze their output.
-It is very similar to what a system administrators do on daily basis, but this is run automatically.
+It is very similar to what a system administrators do on daily basis, but this could be done automatically!

 # Hello world example